 3Judah spoke to him, saying, “The man solemnly warned us, saying, ‘You will not see my face unless your brother is with you.’

-4If you‘ll send our brother with us, we’ll go down and buy you food.
+4If you will send our brother with us, we will go down and buy you food.

-5But if you‘ll not send him, we’ll not go down, for the man said to us, ‘You will not see my face, unless your brother is with you.’”
+5But if you will not send him, we will not go down, for the man said to us, ‘You will not see my face unless your brother is with you.’”

 7They said, “The man asked directly concerning ourselves and concerning our relatives, saying, ‘Is your father still alive?
 Have you another brother?’
 We just answered his questions.
 Is there any way we could know that he would say, ‘Bring your brother down’?”